Compliments and Concerns

 What To Do If You Have A Concern

 If you have a concern, please speak directly to your physician or care team member or ask to speak with the unit manager.
-The Quality and Patient Safety Office is also available to you for assistance in resolving any complaints.
+The Quality and Patient Relations Office is also available to you for assistance.

-When To Contact Quality and Patient Safety Office
+When To Contact Quality and Patient Relations Office

 - When you want to give us your ideas or suggestions